 A more widely used form of crop insurance is known as multiple peril crop insurance, or MPCI.
 It covers losses from a wide variety of natural causes.
 Some types also provide insurance against decreases in market prices.
-Premiums for MPCI policies are partially paid from U.S. Department of Agriculture appropriations.
+Premiums for MPCI policies are partially paid from USDA appropriations.

-- If grain receives a “sample” grade due to excessive kernel damage or broken kernels and foreign material, a discount of 9.9 % is assigned.
-Additional discounts may be applied if a musty, souror otherwise objectionable odor is detected.
+- If grain receives a "sample" grade due to excessive kernel damage or broken kernels and foreign material, a discount of 8.5% is assigned.
+Additional discounts may be applied if a musty, sour or otherwise objectionable odor is detected.

-- Additional discounts are taken if the grain has a low test weight, beginning at samples testing lower than 49 pounds per bushel for both corn and soybeans, down to 46 pounds for corn or 44 pounds for soybeans.
+- Additional discounts are taken if the grain has a low test weight, beginning at samples testing lower than 49 pounds per bushel for both corn and soybean, down to 46 pounds for corn or 44 pounds for soybean.

-- Excessive kernel damage, beginning at damage in excess of 10 % for corn and 8 % for soybeans, up to 35 % kernel damage for either crop, results in a further discount.
+- Excessive kernel damage, beginning at damage in excess of 10% for corn and 8% for soybean, up to 35% kernel damage for either crop, results in a further discount.

-The quality adjustment factor is equal to the total of the discounts subtracted from 100 percent.
-If damage is in excess of the “chart values” for either low test weight or kernel damage, the discount will be based on the price discount assessed by the buyer of the grain compared to the local market price on the same day.
-For example, if the local market price for corn is $3.20 per bushel and the buyer offers only $2.40 for damaged corn, the volume of grain reported for crop insurance purposes will be reduced by 25 %.
-Production that is not sold will have an adjustment factor of 50 %.
+The quality adjustment factor is equal to the total of the discounts subtracted from 100%.
+If damage is in excess of the "chart values" for either low test weight or kernel damage, the discount will be based on the price discount assessed by the buyer of the grain compared to the local market price on the same day.
+For example, if the local market price for corn is $3.20 per bushel and the buyer offers only $2.40 for damaged corn, the volume of grain reported for crop insurance purposes will be reduced by 25%.
+Production that is not sold will have an adjustment factor of 50%.

 Additional discounts may be taken for if substances such as aflatoxin, vomitoxin or fumonisin are detected in the grain.
-Each substance has a separate discount table, ranging up to 40 % for aflatoxin and fumonisin and 45 % for vomitoxin.
+Each substance has a separate discount table, ranging up to 40% for aflatoxin and fumonisin and 25% for vomitoxin.
 Samples tested for aflatoxin must be obtained before grain is placed into storage.
-Details about the quality discounts applied for damaged or tainted grain can be found in the “special provisions” section of a standard MPCI crop insurance policy.
+Crop insurance covers only losses that occur during the production stage.
+Any damage that occurs after the grain has been harvested and stored is not covered.
+Details about the quality discounts applied for damaged or tainted grain can be found in the "special provisions" section of a standard MPCI crop insurance policy.

 The bushels of production at the standard moisture level will be reduced by the sum of the quality adjustment factors to arrive at the "production to count" bushels.
 These bushels will be used to settle claims for any MPCI policy, and to calculate actual production history (APH) yields for future policies.